 Pin it and help others find it too!

-*** The Final Word – Our Caye Caulker Travel Guide agrees that it’s the #1 destination in Belize! ***
+*** The Final Word – Even though there aren’t many things to do in Caye Caulker, it’s #1 destination in Belize! ***

 Did you love or hate Caye Caulker?